Mitt Romney, it turns out, has a core after all.

 The October surprise is that the general-election campaign is here—now.
 Obama announced to the world that Romney is unfit to lead on the economy.
 Time to find out what lies at Romney’s core.

-This article appears in the May 23, 2012, edition of National Journal Daily.
+This article appears in the May 23, 2012 edition of NJ Daily.